 The grim outlook presented by the latest IPCC climate report placed a big portion of the blame for climate change squarely at the feet of the world’s dairy industry – and warned that to meet our environmental targets, the world is going to have to significantly cut its consumption.

-This is putting pressure on consumers and food manufacturers to look at more sustainable, plant-based alternatives.
+This is putting pressure on consumers and food manufacturers to look at more sustainable, plant-based food alternatives.

 Meeting price demands